cuong24/Restaurant-customer-frontend/README.md

 User is required to fill in name and phone to submit a new reservation.

-## Deploy
+### How to launch the service
+1. Run npm install
- * Services can be launched with a single docker-compose up --build command.
+2. Run docker-compose up --build command
  * IP for all URL calls, including URL to set webpage after deployed has to be checked and modified manually to make sure it is up-to-date.